Hiring people with disabilities boosts bottom line, says entrepreneur

 As well, Don Gallant, national director for Ready Willing & Able, will offer a presentation on supports available for businesses who want to create inclusive workplaces and hire people with disabilities.

 The Sept.
-19 presentation at the Astro Theatre begins at 4 p.m.
+19 presentation at the Astro Theatre gets underway at 4 p.m.